Every great garden starts with a plan. Get the most out of your garden with this free garden planner that you can print out and use as needed.

 We all have a tendency to see those catalogues and want everything in them, am I right??
 This way you can keep it more manageable.
 Because, let’s face it, we can’t plant all of the things no matter how badly we want to.

-You can write down the plant, the variety, what company it’s coming from, the price and the quantity so you can keep track of everything and keep track of the amount you’re going to be spending.
+You can write down the plant, the variety, what company it’s coming from, the price and the quantity so you can keep track of everything and keep track of the amount you’re going to be spending in this handy shopping list.

 Journal and Monthly Planner